Binary classification based Monte Carlo simulation: Classical ratio-based sampling algorithms

 \subsubsection{Revisiting AR sampling as optimal binary classification}

-As we shall now see, AR sampling is indeed nothing but a binary classification procedure (see also \citep[\S 6]{castella:hal-00830124} for an application of this principle in the context of a mixture model for blind source separation).
+As we shall now see, AR sampling is indeed nothing but a binary classification procedure (see also \citep[\S 6]{castella:hal-00830124} for an application of this principle).

 Starting from the target pdf $p(x)$, we find an easy-to-sample distribution $Q$ and constant $C>1$ s.t. $C q(x)$ envelopes $p(x)$.
-Since $C q(x) - p(x)$ is non negative, we write $C q(x)$ as $p(x)$ plus a positive reminder which, up to a constant, is also a pdf; so enveloping $p(x)$ with $C q(x)$ (or indeed $\frac{1}{C} p(x)$ with $q(x)$) is nothing but building the implicit binary mixture distribution (see also figure \ref{fig:AR enveloppe} below)
+Since $C q(x) - p(x)$ is non negative, we write $C q(x)$ as $p(x)$ plus a positive reminder which, up to a constant, is also a pdf; so enveloping $p(x)$ with $C q(x)$ is nothing but building the implicit binary mixture pdf (see also figure \ref{fig:AR enveloppe} below)

-with a priori classes probabilities $\frac{1}{C}$ and $1 - \frac{1}{C}$.
-The first component of the mixture (that of interest) is the target density $p$, and the second one is the law of the rejected samples.
+with a priori probabilities $\frac{1}{C}$ and $1 - \frac{1}{C}$.
+The first component of the mixture is the target pdf $p$, and the second one is the law of the rejected samples.

-The magic of the AR algorithm consists in drawing samples from mixture $Q$ {\sl without} needing to sample from its two components (see the r.h.s. of \eqref{AR-as-a-mixture}).
+The magic of the AR algorithm consists in drawing samples from mixture $q$ {\sl without} needing to sample from its two components (see the r.h.s. of \eqref{AR-as-a-mixture}).
 Accepting (or rejecting) a sample depending on the ratio probability